miles-mcgibbon/miles-mcgibbon/README.md

 # About Me

 I am a self-taught programmer and MSc Bioinformatics student at The University of Edinburgh.
 I am currently working on several *in silico* drug discovery projects alongside my masters involving the use of machine learning to characterise protein-ligand binding interactions.
-Find my CV [here](https://github.com/miles-mcgibbon/miles-mcgibbon/blob/main/Miles_McGibbon_CV.pdf).

 ![](https://raw.githubusercontent.com/miles-mcgibbon/miles-mcgibbon/main/.github/images/pose_labels.gif)